 You could have a canopy bed or a bed with built-in storage drawers.
 You have lots of different profile options.
 You can choose from a wide range of materials like metal or wood.
 Pretty much anything you want, you can get with a traditional bed frame.

 The one thing traditional bed frames have in common is they require an additional bed base, either box springs or a mattress foundation.
 This is because traditional bed frames come with rails and maybe one or two center slats.
 They cannot support a mattress on their own.

 A mattress foundation is a wooden or metal frame with metal or wooden slats stretched across it at regular intervals, just like a platform bed.
 Unlike a platform bed, a mattress foundation has no legs and is not made to stand on its own.
 That means you’ll have to combine it with a traditional bed frame to make a whole bed.

-The typical profile of a mattress foundation is nine inches.
+The typical profile of a bed foundation is nine inches.
 However, if you want a lower-profile bed, you can get a mattress foundation with a low profile.
 Low-profile mattress foundations can be anywhere from two to six inches.